The preparation of adjusting entries is an application of the accrual concept of accounting and the matching principle.

 Adjusting entries affect at least one nominal account and one real account.

 A nominal account is an account whose balance is measured from period to period.
 Nominal accounts include all accounts in the Income Statement, plus owner's withdrawal.
-They are also called temporary accounts and income statement accounts.
+They are also called temporary accounts or income statement accounts.

 Examples of nominal accounts are: Service Revenue, Salaries Expense, Rent Expense, Utilities Expense, Mr. Gray Drawing, etc.

 A real account has a balance that is measured cumulatively, rather than from period to period.
 Real accounts include all accounts in the balance sheet.
-They are also called permanent accounts and balance sheet accounts.
+They are also called permanent accounts or balance sheet accounts.

 Real accounts include: Cash, Accounts Receivable, Rent Receivable, Accounts Payable, Mr. Gray Capital, and others.